WeblateOrg/weblate/docs/management.rst

 Management commands
 -------------------

-.. program:: ./manage.py

 The ./manage.py is extended with following commands:

-.. option:: checkgit
+.. django-admin:: checkgit

     Prints current state of backend git repository.

     You can either define which subproject to check (eg. ``weblate/master``) or use ``--all`` to check all existing subprojects.

-.. option:: commitgit
+.. django-admin:: commitgit

     Commits any possible pending changes to  backend git repository.

     You can either define which subproject to check (eg. ``weblate/master``) or use ``--all`` to check all existing subprojects.

-.. option:: cleanuptrans
+.. django-admin:: cleanuptrans

     Cleanups orphnaed checks and translation suggestions.

-.. option:: createadmin
+.. django-admin:: createadmin

     Creates admin account with pasword admin.

-.. option:: import_project <project> <gitrepo> <branch> <filemask>
+.. django-admin:: import_project <project> <gitrepo> <branch> <filemask>

     Imports subprojects into project based on filemask.